NotAHero04/RandomPojavThings/LabyMod/README.md

 Although this fix targets Discord RPC feature, it's very likely to not work with most of the other Discord RPC mods.
 For those mods, go to [COMING SOON!]

+### That doesn't work.
+What could be wrong?

+- Android 6.0+ is the minimum requirement theoretically.
+If you are facing issues with Android 6.0, write a bug report with the `latestlog.txt` file attached.
+- If the above requirement is passed, but the game still crashes after following, find the crash report written in `latestlog.txt`

+#### Cannot obtain static method `<something>` from class `com.sun.jna.Native`

+It indicates that no support for your device's architecture was found.
+Check if you have done step 7 correctly, as newer JNAs support more architectures.

+#### (Android 7.0+ only) `<something>`: `dlopen` failed: `<something>` needed or `dlopen`ed by `<something>` is not accessible for the class loader `classloader-namespace`

+This is the intentional behavior of Android 7.0+ that prevents executing native binaries on a "writable" app directory, which indicates that JNA didn't successfully find the executable on the desired directories, and fell back to loading its own executable.

+To fix this, try doing step 5 and 8 again.

+#### Crash on launch

+Probably you should check your JVM options.